PolymerLabs/arcs/particles/Tutorial/Javascript/README.md

 Before we get to code, it is important that we are all speaking the same language, so we present two definitions to start.

 >- *Particle* - Modular component of functionality.
-Ideally small units so particles can be interchangeable.
+Ideally small units so particles can be reusable.
 >- *Recipe* - A combination of particles to create features and systems.

 Particles and recipes are defined using the Arcs Manifest Language and implemented in Javascript, Kotlin, or C++.
 The best way to understand this is to jump into some code.
 Let’s look at how Hello World is implemented.